E.ON energy is one of the UK’s largest electricity and gas suppliers and the overall winners of the 2013 uSwitch Customer Satisfaction Awards.

-E.ON last raised its prices in January 2013, implementing a 8.7% rise.
-They were the last of the big six suppliers to announce a change in the latest round of price rises.
+E.ON gas and electric prices last went up in January 2013, when an 8.7% rise was implemented.
+The company was the last of the big six suppliers to announce a change in the latest round of price rises.

-During the previous round of price changes (2011/12) E.ON were the fourth of the big six suppliers to increase its prices (18% and 11% for gas and electricity respectively) and the fourth to drop its prices (6% for gas only).
+During the previous round of price changes (2011/12) E.ON was the fourth of the big six suppliers to increase its prices (18% for E.ON gas prices and 11% for E.ON electric costs) and the fourth to drop its prices (6% for E.ON gas prices only).